DcSyedFaraz/Project-Data-Ingestion-and-Storage-Module/README.md

 Then open <http://localhost:3000/dashboard> to view the dashboard.

+## Model Browser

+The Flask API also exposes `/models`, returning a list of trained model directories and the files contained in each.
+The frontend page `/models` fetches this data so you can inspect what was produced by `advanced_models.py` or `update_models.py`.

+Open <http://localhost:3000/models> to view the available model files.

+## Prediction Chart

+The homepage can also visualize predictions for an entire year.
+Enter a year and click **Year Chart** to fetch monthly temperature predictions from the model serving API and display them using `chart.js`.

 ## Notifications and Support

 The ingestion service exposes `/alert` for posting real-time alerts and